synsandacks/CiscoExamPDFtoMindmap/README.md

 Some PDF files don't extact any readable text and as a result the script fails.
 I believe this has something to do with how the original PDF was generated.
 Overall I had pretty good success with the exception of a few exams.

-Could not execute the script on the following exam objectives and no other pdf file could be found:
+Could not execute the script on the following exam objective pdf files and no other pdf file could be found:

 - 300-730 SVPN
 - 350-601-DCCOR